Lockdowns around the world have proved to be an effective measure to stop the spread of COVID-19.

 Whether you're adhering to the Government guidelines to stay at home as much as possible, or self-isolating completely, leaving your car idle for weeks or months is not ideal.
 Vehicles still need to be maintained, even if they’re not being driven.

-Additionally, even though owners of cars, motorcycles and vans whose MOTs expire from 30 March 2020 have been given a six-month extension, all vehicles must still be kept in a roadworthy condition.
+Additionally, all vehicles must still be kept in a roadworthy condition.
 You must also continue to tax and insurance your car during this period, unless you have legally declared it 'off road' with a Statutory Off Road Notification, or SORN.
 Fortunately, restrictions on MOTs are now being lifted - so take the time to make sure your car is road safe.

 Here are our simple tips for making sure your car is safe and in tip-top condition during the lockdown.